 In the event of the loss of any utility service, the Assistant Director of Facilities or his/her designee will determine if the problem is local to the College or the result of conditions initiating off-campus.
 Should the precipitating condition suggest a protracted disruption is likely or that the disruption will affect the essential business of the college, the Assistant Director of Facilities will notify the Vice President, Finance who, in consultation with the President, will determine if further emergency procedures are warranted, up to and including activation of the EMPOCC.

-1. ELECTRICITY

-- a.
-The Assistant Director of Facilities shall be immediately notified, and National Grid shall be immediately contacted in an attempt to determine the nature of the outage. - b.
-If the outage is going to last a protracted time Campus Safety will begin notification procedures as outlined in the Campus Safety Procedure Manual.
+- 1. ELECTRICITY - a.
+The Assistant Director of Facilities shall be immediately notified, and National Grid shall be immediately contacted to determine the nature of the outage.